 STUART SUTCLIFFE (Room 108)

-John quickly found a way to relieve Stuart of his new windfall; he persuaded him to buy a Hofner President bass, as The Quarrymen didn’t have one.
-Stu obliged and duly became the latest addition to the band that was named Johnny and The Moondogs, despite the fact that he could not play a single note!
-The group at this stage were John, Paul, George and Stuart, but they still lacked a drummer.
-A rehearsal tape recorded at Paul’s house survives to this day.
+John quickly found a way to relieve Stuart of his windfall: he persuaded him to buy a Höfner President bass guitar, as The Quarrymen didn’t have a bassist.
+Stu agreed and became the latest addition to the band, which was by then going under the name Johnny and The Moondogs—despite the fact that he couldn’t play a single note!

 Artwork © Shannon